Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-processEvents-f-2.rst

 Calling this function processes events only for the calling thread, and returns after all available events have been processed.
 Available events are events queued before the function call.
 This means that events that are posted while the function runs will be queued until a later round of event processing.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QCoreApplication.exec`, :sip:ref:`~PyQt6.QtCore.QTimer`, :sip:ref:`~PyQt6.QtCore.QEventLoop.processEvents`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.sendPostedEvents`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QCoreApplication.exec`, :sip:ref:`~PyQt6.QtCore.QTimer`, QChronoTimer, :sip:ref:`~PyQt6.QtCore.QEventLoop.processEvents`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.sendPostedEvents`.